Štrpce: Natural lakes

-Traditionally they belong to the Shtërpcë municipality formed as a result of Iceberg erosions.
-The people of Shtërpcë know them as "mountains eyes" thanks to their beauty.
+Traditionally they belong to the Štrpce municipality formed as a result of Iceberg erosions.
+The people of Štrpce know them as "mountains eyes" thanks to their beauty.
 Depending on the weather conditions, these lakes are covered with snow from November to May.
-It consists of lakes: Livadh lake, Mountain Vir lake, small Jazhincë lake etc.
+It consists of lakes: Livadičko lake, Mountain Vir lake, small Jezersko lake etc. The inhabitants of Štrpce still call it Štrebačko lake.
+It covers wide plains and deep circle land the peak of Livadica 2491 m reaching the height of 2.173 and its width of 220–124 m.